Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Minnesota provides substantial tax incentives that directly benefit data center operators and their customers.
-The state sales tax exemption on computer equipment, software, and electricity for qualifying facilities drastically reduces both initial build-out costs and ongoing expenses.
+Tax Advantage For Data Centers: Minnesota offers substantial tax incentives for qualifying data centers, including a sales tax exemption on equipment, software, and electricity.
+This program significantly reduces both the initial capital expenditure and ongoing operational costs for new and expanding facilities.

 Natural Disaster Risk

 Owatonna has a very low natural disaster risk profile, with a FEMA National Risk Index score of 24.66 out of 100, as of September 2025.
-This minimizes the threat of environmental disruptions to data center operations.
-The primary risks are weather-related and include tornadoes, winter weather, strong winds, and hail.
-The region has a minimal risk of earthquakes, wildfires, or flooding, making it a physically secure location for critical IT infrastructure.
+The area is not prone to catastrophic events like earthquakes or hurricanes, making it a stable location for long-term IT operations.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business